Higherings/AutoImageCreator/README.md

 ## To-Do
 - Make a more restrict policy for the Lambda so it can only create AMIs and nothing more

-- Verify the funcionality with and Instance with several EBS attached